 - Rebuilds corrupt or damaged Mac OS X directory

 - Provides Rollback option to revert changes

-- Creates Bootable DVD to repair boot volume
+- Creates Bootable USB to repair boot volume

 - User-friendly and interactive interface